richardhughesportfolio/format-xml/README.md

 ```

 ## Building

+Make sure you have the [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download) installed.

 To build, simply run the `build.py` script.
 This will build, test and package the application.
 The resulting package will be saved in `./packages/fxml.tar.gz`.